samjulien/blog/_posts/2018-09-06-laravel-5-7-release-what-is-new.markdown

 _Laravel Nova_

-{% include tweet_quote.html quote_text = "Nova is a beautifully designed administration panel for Laravel." %}
+{% include tweet_quote.html quote_text = "As if Laravel 5.7 wasn't enough, @taylorotwell formally introduced @laravel_nova, a beautifully designed administration panel for Laravel." %}

 ## Deprecations and Other Updates